Webster Groves High School: History

-The main common area, used largely for lunch, was built under the 2 story section in 2002.
+The main common area, used largely for lunch, was built under the two-story section in 2002.
 It was named P.V.
-Commons is named after Patricia Voss, the principal from 1994–2003.
-She had been an assistant principal since 1977.
-In October 2002, a white powdery substance found in a tissue box provoked a two-hour lockdown.
-Investigators later determined the substance was not anthrax.
-The Webster Groves School Board appointed Jon Clark as principal in 2003.
-Clark had been an assistant principal at the high school for seven years.
+Commons after Patricia Voss, principal from 1994 to 2003, who had previously served as an assistant principal since 1977.
+In October 2002, a white powdery substance found in a tissue box provoked a two-hour lockdown; investigators later determined the substance was not anthrax.

+The Webster Groves School Board appointed Jon Clark as principal in 2003; he had previously served as an assistant principal at the high school for seven years.

-In 2010, an old section of the school building was torn down (possibly the original high school building) to build an auxiliary gym between Robert's Gym and Junior Entrance.
+In 2010, an old section of the school building (possibly the original high school building) was demolished to construct an auxiliary gym between Roberts Gym and the Junior Entrance.

 In 2011, construction began on a 106,000-square-foot addition to the school.
-At this time, the old auto maintenance shop and a small original north wing was torn down to make room for it.
-A temporary auto maintenance shop was set up under the 1966 section of building, where the plywood walls still stand, as of 2025.
-The major new addition was completed in 2012.
-It included new classrooms, state-of-the-art science labs, a main band room, private band practice rooms, art studios, industrial technology classrooms, and an autobody shop in the basement.
-The social studies department also had new rooms constructed in this section, as well as some utility rooms and a loading dock.
-To get to the car shop basement, a car elevator was constructed to bring cars down into the cavernous auto maintenance shop.
-The roof of the building features a vegetation courtyard.
-In addition, three 20,000 gallon water harvesting tanks are located at the base of the building for rain collection and irrigation for the field behind the building.
-The expansion was built to resemble the look of the existing building, including the use of terrazzo floors and steps, and limestone accents.
-The old gymnasium behind Knight Auditorium was sectioned off during this process and since contains the drama department rooms, as well as a black box theater.
+At that time, the old auto maintenance shop and a small original north wing were demolished to make room for the expansion.
+A temporary auto maintenance shop was set up under the 1966 section of the building, where plywood walls remained as of 2025.
+The major addition was completed in 2012.
+It included new classrooms, science laboratories, a main band room, private practice rooms, art studios, industrial technology classrooms, and an autobody shop in the basement.
+New rooms for the social studies department, utility rooms, and a loading dock were also included.

+A car elevator was constructed to transport vehicles to the basement auto maintenance shop.
+The roof of the building features a vegetation courtyard, and three 20,000-gallon water harvesting tanks were installed at the base of the building for rain collection and irrigation of the adjacent field.
+The expansion was designed to resemble the existing building, including terrazzo floors and steps and limestone accents.
+The old gymnasium behind Knight Auditorium was sectioned off during this process and now houses drama department rooms and a black box theater.

-For several years, the Little Theater had been dealing with black mold, and nobody was allowed inside.
+For several years, the Little Theater experienced issues with black mold, and entry was prohibited.
 In 2024, the building was demolished and replaced with Frick Theater.
-It was built for $2 million, funded by Mr. and Ms. Frick, and was designed to be a clean theater, meaning nothing will be painted or drilled into the floors for performances, unlike the Knight Auditorium.
+The new theater was built for $2 million, funded by Mr. and Ms. Frick, and was designed as a "clean theater", meaning that floors are not painted or drilled into for performances, unlike the Knight Auditorium.